opendocsg/slw-judgments-backfill/2018_SGHC_86/report.md

 **_The submissions_**

 10     At the hearing, the court inquired of the applicants’ counsel (“Mr Eng”) his reason(s) for wanting to see the solicitor-and-client charges rendered by the first two respondents’ solicitors.
 He informed the court that it was necessary and relevant for the taxation review(s) of the Amended Bill of Costs.
 In support of his arguments, Mr Eng cited O 59 of the Rules of Court (Cap 322, R 5, 1997 Rev Ed) (“the Rules of Court”) for the non-exhaustive factors the court must take into account in the multifactorial approach to be taken in taxation.
-He also relied on the Court of Appeal’s decisions in _Lin Jian Wei and another v Lim Eng Hock Peter_ [2011] 3 SLR 1052 (“ _Lin Jian Wei_ ”) and _Likpin International Ltd v Swiber Holdings Ltd and another_ [2016] 4 SLR 1079 (“ _Likpin International_ ”) as well as the High Court’s decision in _Singapore Medical Council v Lim Mey Lee Susan_ [2015] SGHC 129 (“ _Susan Lim_ ”).
+He also relied on the Court of Appeal’s decisions in _Lin Jian Wei and another v Lim Eng Hock Peter_ <span class="citation">[2011] 3 SLR 1052</span> (“ _Lin Jian Wei_ ”) and _Likpin International Ltd v Swiber Holdings Ltd and another_ <span class="citation">[2016] 4 SLR 1079</span> (“ _Likpin International_ ”) as well as the High Court’s decision in _Singapore Medical Council v Lim Mey Lee Susan_ <span class="citation">[2015] SGHC 129</span> (“ _Susan Lim_ ”).

 11     To a further question from the court, Mr Eng clarified that he did not require to see the solicitors’ bill(s) of the first two respondents; he only wanted a breakdown of the hours their solicitors said they spent on the proceedings.
 Mr Eng complained that while the applicants had complied with the requisite Supreme Court Practice Directions (“the PD”) and filed a costs schedule before the Court of Appeal hearing, the first and second respondents had failed to do so in regard to the proceedings listed at [6] (save for CA 27/2014).
 Consequently, the court did not have a comparative schedule of costs to assist in the taxation and/or review of the Amended Bill of Costs.